 - Minimum Age: At least 22 years old, or older.

-- Minimum Time Commitment: 1 ½ - 2 hours per week for a minimum of six months
+- Minimum Time Commitment: One and a half to two hours per week for a minimum of six months

 - Best Suited for the Program: Retirees and working professionals who live within walking distance to the Hospital.